gyanl/garden/_notes/Public/Digital Garden.md

 My goals with this website are two-fold.

-1. I want a portfolio to document my work as a designer, which means my home page shows only the projects that show off the skills most relevant to my career as a UX Designer.
+1. I want a portfolio to document my work as a designer, which means my home page shows only the projects that show the skills most relevant to my career as a UX Designer.
 2. I want a place to write personal reflections, collect useful resources, document personal projects, make notes about things I learned.
 These can be a little esoteric—I have a page for my grandfather's [[Ginger Beer]] recipe, and a page about [[Numeronyms]].

 #### Website Setup